 The Grand Orchestration - Engineering a Dual-Memory AI for Enduring Conversations

-The Stateless Enigma: Why LLMs Forget
+The Stateless Problem: Why LLMs Forget

 The Grand Vision: A Dual-Memory AI System

 As a sidenote, you can use different databases for both the STCM and LTSM.
-You could use a local or a hosted Postgres instance that supports both relational data as well as vector embeddings, or MongoDB, or a mix of both - you get the idea.
+You could use a local or hosted Postgres instance that supports both relational data and vector embeddings, or MongoDB, or a mix of both.
 I picked SQLite and Firestore because I wanted to experiment with these two options.

 +-----------------------------+